ewang26/CS2620_2/notebook.md

 ### 2/8/25

+- Went between a few protocol designs that could be extended to allow both our custom and json protocol.
+Finally landed on a design where we have a class per message type, since that is what is extended between the protocols.

 - Realized that we want clients who are logged in to immediately receive incoming messages.
 That means we need the server to also communicate with the client; added this to the design doc.

 - Thinking about reporting errors, what if we have an optional return type?
 For example, can return `0` byte for no error, or string if there is an error.
 This way, we can have a more flexible error reporting system.